Quantum Non-Linear Bandit Optimization: Experiments

-From Figure \ref{fig:syn}, it is evident that our Q-NLB-UCB algorithm consistently outperforms all the other algorithms across multiple runs since it has the least cumulative regret.
-It is not surprised to see QLinUCB performs the worst since it is designed to deal with linear bandit while both Rastrigin and Styblinski-Tang are highly non-linear functions.
-The performances of Q-GP-UCB and QMCKernelUCB are similar because these two algorithms are very similar algorithmically.
-The only difference between them is a trade-off parameter $\eta$, balancing the precision of quantum amplitude estimation and the noise in observations.
-When $\eta = 1$, QMCKernelUCB becomes identical to Q-GP-UCB according to \citet{hikimaquantum}.
-In our experiments, we set $\eta = 0.1$ for QMCKernelUCB.
+\textbf{High-Dimensional Synthetic Functions.} We test all four algorithms on two functions, Rastrigin function and Styblinski-Tang function, defined in $30$-dimensional space $[-5,5]^{30}$.
+Q-NLB-UCB performs well as evidenced in Figure~\ref{fig:cr}(a)(b), where it consistently achieves the lowest cumulative regret across multiple runs, outperforming all other algorithms.
+It is not a surprise as Q-GP-UCB and QMCKernelUCB suffer from the curse of dimensionality and Q-GP-UCB was only tested in $1$-d and $2$-d settings in \cite{DLV+23}.
+QLinUCB performs the worst since it is designed to work on linear functions only while both two test functions here are highly non-linear.

-In addition to their performance in terms of cumulative regret, we also report the runtime of three quantum bandit algorithms in seconds shown in Table~\ref{tab:1}.
-Among the three algorithms, our Q-NLB-UCB algorithm achieves a significantly low runtime, which again shows the efficiency of Q-NLB-UCB.
-We didn't list the runtime of QLinUCB because it is a linear bandit algorithm running faster but not comparable to algorithms specifically designed for non-linear function optimization.
+In addition, we report the runtime of three quantum bandit algorithms in seconds shown in Table~\ref{tab:2}.
+Among the three algorithms, our Q-NLB-UCB algorithm achieves a significantly low runtime, which again shows the efficiency of Q-NLB-UCB and validates our theoretical time complexity analysis in appendix.
+We don't list the runtime of QLinUCB because it is a linear bandit algorithm running faster but not comparable to algorithms designed for non-linear optimization.